steve51516/ISTA_Project/FunctionalRequirements.md

 DESC: If the user does not already have a user account, there must be a method to create a new account.
 RAT: An account is needed to authenticate to the application and use it.
 DEP: FR1
+-- User is going to have to access the account creation facility,
+  - submit user name, method
+  - check if it's unique
+  - submit password, method
+  - Complexity requirements
+  - Duplicate password check
+  - submit other required information to admin, method
+  - have admin approve it
+  - write to database

 ##### ID:FR4
 TITLE: Authentication
 DESC: The application will provide an authentication service such as OAuth.
 This will provide identification while creating and managing tickets.
 RAT: The user needs to have Authenticate to properly store and retrieve data.
 DEP: FR1, FR3

 ##### ID:FR5
 TITLE: Notification System